EshaAshfaq-ITstudent/Formvalidation-and-pattern-matching-in-javascript/README.md

 Displays a success message on proper form submission.

-📌 Technologies Used
+**📌 Technologies Used

-HTML5: Structure of the forms.
+HTML5 - Structure of the forms.

-CSS3: Styling and layout.
+CSS3 - Styling and layout.

-JavaScript: Form validation and alerts.
+JavaScript - Form validation and alerts.